Conscious sedation for surgical proceduresAnesthesia - conscious

 Why the Procedure Is Performed

-Conscious sedation is safe and effective for patients who need minor surgery or a procedure to diagnose a condition.
+Conscious sedation is safe and effective for people who need minor surgery or a procedure to diagnose a condition.

 Some of the tests and procedures conscious sedation may be used for are:

 Conscious sedation is usually safe.
 However, if you are given too much of the medicine, problems with your breathing may occur.
-A doctor or nurse will be watching you during the whole procedure.
+A health care provider will be watching you during the whole procedure.

 Before the Procedure